 The system is designed to produce 500,000 gallons of potable water per day.
 This meets the requirements of the WERC wastewater reuse prompt of supporting a town of 5,000 people with the full scale design.
 This is based on the average citizen in the southwest United States using 80-100 gallons of water per day.
-In order to achieve this flow rate, 590,000 gallons per day will be processed to yield a permeate stream at the desired flow rate.
+In order to achieve this flow rate, 590,000 gallons per day will be processed to yield a permeate stream at the desired flow rate of 500,000 gallons per day.
 The fraction of the feed that is processed into potable water is 86%.